 Let me give you another example: You and I know birds can fly, and we know penguins generally cannot.
 So A.I. researchers thought, we can code this up: Birds usually fly, except for penguins.
 But in fact, exceptions are the challenge for common-sense rules.
 Newborn baby birds cannot fly, birds covered in oil cannot fly, birds who are injured cannot fly, birds in a cage cannot fly.
 The point being, exceptions are not exceptional, and you and I can think of them even though nobody told us.
 It’s a fascinating capability, and it’s not so easy for A.I.

-I believe it needs a human to be of any value - it knows nothing about the world it exists in and the consequences of its actions.
+I think it needs a human to be of any value - it knows nothing about the world it exists in and the consequences of its actions.
 Does it make sense to "feed crocodiles to reduce the number of attacks"?
-What do you feed them with?
+What do you feed them?
 Is it realistic?
-Does feeding possibly attract more crocodiles?
+Might feeding attract more crocodiles?

 An AI is always sure, never hesitant or ambiguous.
 Arvind Narayanan, computer science professor at Princeton who writes about the dangers of AI on Substack , tweeted...